 Thank you to everyone involved with the STILL LOST IN THE COSMOS: Walker Percy and the 21st Century Conference.
-The Conference was a huge success.
-We hope to see you at the next Walker Percy Center Conference in October 2015.
-We will be announcing it and posting a Call for Papers soon!
-Click here to view the STILL LOST Conference mugs are available for sale.
+The Conference was a huge success and we hope to see you at our next conference in October 2015.
+See Conference keynote address.
+Walker Percy Center t-shirts and STILL LOST Conference mugs are available for sale.
 E-mail firstname.lastname@example.org to order.

 Photos of Walker Percy courtesy of Rhoda K. Faust